-Earth Day is a day dedicated to honoring and protecting the earth and all its treasures.
+Earth Day is a day dedicated to honoring and protecting our planet and all its treasures.
 Can hemp be what we turn to combat its depletion of natural resources?

 It wouldn't be a proper celebration of Earth Day if we didn't talk about hemp and all it does for us and the earth.

-It's a plant that has been around since the dawn of time—with its earliest recording being as early as 2800 BCE.
+It's a plant that has seen use in human civilization for the last few thousand years - with its earliest recording being as early as 2800 BCE.

 So, is it true that hemp is one of the most underrated plants on earth?
 And if it's so valuable, why has it been so controversial throughout this entire last century?
 Before we dive into that, let's revisit what exactly hemp is...